microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Typescript 4.8.md

 oneline: TypeScript 4.8 Release Notes
 ---

-## <a name="beta-delta"></a> What's New Since the Beta and RC?

-Since our [beta release](https://devblogs.microsoft.com/typescript/announcing-typescript-4-8-beta/), our stable release now has [support for excluding which files are considered in auto-imports](#exclude-globs-auto-import).
-The beta release post also did not document a break around unused destructuring aliases in type signatures.
-Furthermore, neither the beta nor RC posts documented an API break regarding decorator placement on TypeScript's syntax trees.
-These breaks are now detailed in our [Correctness Fixes and Breaking Changes section](#correctness-changes)

-## <a name="smarter-type-narrowing-and-simplifications"></a> Improved Intersection Reduction, Union Compatibility, and Narrowing
+## Improved Intersection Reduction, Union Compatibility, and Narrowing

 TypeScript 4.8 brings a series of correctness and consistency improvements under `--strictNullChecks`.
 These changes affect how intersection and union types work, and are leveraged in how TypeScript narrows types.